gi-no/blog_mean_stack/article3.en.md

 % heroku logs
 ```

-For about browging MongoDB, GUI tools like MongoHub is convenient.
+For browsing MongoDB, GUI tools such as MongoHub are convenient.
 We can retrieve the URL for the MongoDB database from Heroku using "heroku config" command.

 ```shell